ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

-transferring arguments for one task while executing another), fundamentally most of these operations need to be done *synchronously with the task execution.* Overall these overheads add up to \~1ms of execution overhead per task, even when execution is on the same node.
+transferring arguments for one task while executing another), fundamentally most of these operations need to be done *synchronously with the task execution.* Overall these overheads add up to \~1ms of execution overhead per task and potentially significant CPU processing overhead, even when execution is on the same node.

 Essentially, the current model is "interpreted".
 But this isn't necessary for cases where a similar DAG will get executed again.
 For a